wast3land/Guliani-RW-Final/README.md

 Hey Professor Jones, welcome to our final project, a text based dungeon crawler with mystery elements!

 A few quick notes:\
-  First off, please excuse any bugs you might find.
+  \tFirst off, please excuse any bugs you might find.
 This project was perhaps a little too ambitious and we didn't have the all time we needed to properly QA test and bugfix.
 We should have gotten all the game-breaking ones, but it's entriely possible that you might find some we missed, so we thank you in advance for your patience.